Poisson Geometry Related to Atiyah Sequences: The dual Atiyah sequence

+is the quotient of $I^*$ over the group $G$.
+We see from (\ref{momentum}) and (\ref{TV0}) that $T^{V0}P=J^{-1}(0)$ which implies that $T^{V0}P$ is a~$G$-invariant vector subbundle of $T^*P$.

-It follows from the Marsden-Weinstein symplectic reduction procedure \cite{MW}, that $T^{V0}P/G=J^{-1}(0)/G$ is a symplectic leaf of $T^*P/G$ corresponding to the one-element $\Ad_G^*$-orbit consisting of the zero element of $T^*_eG$.
-Proposition \ref{thmquo} below shows that the dual anchor map $\anch^*:T^*(P/G)\to T^*P/G$ defines a fibrewise linear symplectic diffeomorphism between $T^*(P/G)$ and $J^{-1}(0)/G$.
-The result can also be found in \cite[5.4]{ReymanSTS}.
-Note that this fact follows also from the general theory of Lie algebroids, where the dual $\anch^*$ of the anchor map $\anch$ is a Poisson map from the symplectic manifold $T^*(P/G)$ to the symplectic leaf $J^{-1}(0)/G\subset T^*P/G$ which in this case is equal to $(\iota^*)^{-1}(P\times_{Ad^*_G} \{0\}) = T^{V0}P/G$.
+It follows from the Marsden--Weinstein symplectic reduction procedure \cite{MW}, that $T^{V0}P/G=J^{-1}(0)/G$ is a symplectic leaf of $T^*P/G$ corresponding to the one-element $\Ad_G^*$-orbit consisting of the zero element of $T^*_eG$.
+Proposition~\ref{thmquo} below shows that the dual anchor map $\anch^*\colon T^*(P/G)\to T^*P/G$ def\/ines a f\/ibrewise linear symplectic dif\/feomorphism between $T^*(P/G)$ and $J^{-1}(0)/G$.
+The result can also be found in \cite[Lemma~5.4]{ReymanSTS}.
+Note that this fact follows also from the general theory of Lie algebroids, where the dual $\anch^*$ of the anchor map~$\anch$ is a Poisson map from the symplectic manifold $T^*(P/G)$ to the symplectic leaf $J^{-1}(0)/G\subset T^*P/G$ which in this case is equal to $(\iota^*)^{-1}(P\times_{Ad^*_G} \{0\}) = T^{V0}P/G$.
 However it is interesting to prove this result explicitly.